-Upon acceptance to the Thomas University Nursing Program, students who hold an active professional nursing certification sponsored by a national organization may receive three credit hours for NSG 490 Special Topics in Nursing or Related Health Services as part of their required curricular plan.
-Additionally, students who receive an initial certification while enrolled in the nursing program can also receive three credit hours.
-Examples of approved organizations and certifications include American Nurses Credentialing Center, Emergency Nurses Association, Oncology Nursing Certification Organization, American Board of Perianesthesia, Nephrology Certification Commission, and others.
-Examples that would not meet this requirement include CPR, ACLS, TNCC, PALS, NALS and other similar certifications.
+Upon acceptance to the Thomas University nursing program, students who hold an active professional certification sponsored by a National Organization may receive three (3) credit hours for NSG 490 Special Topics in Nursing or Related Health Services as part of their required RN-BSN curricular plan.
+Additionally, students who receive an initial certification while enrolled in the nursing program can also receive 3 credit hours.
+Examples of approved organizations/certifications include American Nurses Credentialing Center, Emergency Nurses Association, Oncology Nursing Certification Organization, American Board of Paranesthesia, Nephrology Certification Commission, and others.
+Examples that would not meet this requirement include CPR, ACLS, TNCC, PALS, NALS, and other similar certifications.
+Another option to receive (3) credit hours for NSG 490 is for students to complete the Vizient AACN Nurse Residency Program (NRP) or other similar nationally recognized curriculum.
+Students who complete this program must provide evidence of completing all requirements and complete each of the items listed below.
+This credit is only available within the first two years of completion of the NRP program.